Community Justice Group Program

 Community Justice Group Program Evaluation

-The evaluation of the CJG program and CJG Domestic and Family Violence Enhancement program, led by Dr Michael Limerick and Dr Heron Loban from Myuma Pty Ltd, has commenced and will run until December 2023.
+The independent evaluation of the CJG program, led by Myuma Pty Ltd, commenced in 2021 and was concluded in 2023.

 ‘Myuma’ means ‘do good’ in the Indjalandji-Dhidhanu language.